 Assessment of wind data sets for offshore wind energy

-The first part of my study is to identify the best wind data set for estimating offshore wind along the Central California Coast, given that buoy measurements are unable to reveal wind speed across space and the best wind data set in other regions does not mean the best data set in this region.
-I evaluated the performance of multiple wind data sets in relation to buoy measurements and identified the best data set based on evaluation metrics.
+Before estimating offshore wind resources, it is critical to identify the best wind data set along the Central California Coast, given that buoy measurements are unable to reveal wind speed across space and the best wind data set in other regions does not mean the best data set in this region.
+I evaluated the performance of multiple wind data sets, ranging from satellite observations to model simulations, in relation to buoy measurements and identified the best data set based on objective evaluation metrics.

 - Wang, Y-H., R. K. Walter, H Farr, C. White, and B. I. Ruttenburg, 2019: Assessment of the wind data sets for estimating offshore wind energy along the central California coast, Renewable Energy, doi.org/10.1016/j.renene.2018.10.008.

 Temporal and spatial variations in offshore wind power and its value

 I used one of the best wind data sets identified by the previous study to estimate power production variations across space and time.
 The first study revealed the daily and seasonal patterns of offshore wind power, how they match with that of electricity demand and other variable renewable sources, and how the match influences the value of offshore wind power.
 The second study focused on potential power generated by offshore winds in the BOEM Call Areas by considering latest turbine technology and alternative planning scenarios.

 - Wang, Y-H., R. Walter, C. White, M. D. Kehrli, S. Hamilton, P. H. Soper, and B. I. Ruttenberg, 2019: Spatial and temporal variation of offshore wind power and its value along the central California coast, Environmental Research Communications, https://doi.org/10.1088/2515-7620/ab4ee1.